From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Does Your Service Dog Qualify?

-“Active working dogs” that were certified by a formal training program or organization or are currently enrolled in a formal training program will qualify for the free screening eye exams.
+“Active working dogs” that were certified by an Assistance Dog International (ADI) accredited training program or organization or are currently enrolled in an ADI accredited training program will qualify for the free screening eye exams.
 This includes guide dogs, handicapped assistance dogs, detection dogs, police dogs, and search and rescue dogs.
 The certifying organization could be national, regional or local in nature.
 Essentially the dogs need to have some sort of certification and/or training paperwork to qualify for this particular program.
-Additional registration details can be found at www.ACVOeyeexam.org.
+Additional registration details can be found at ACVOeyeexam.org.

-- Contact Angell’s Ophthalmology service: After registering at www.ACVOeyeexam.org, call Angell’s Ophthalmology service at 617-541-5095 to make an appointment.
+Contact Angell’s Ophthalmology service: After registering at ACVOeyeexam.org, call Angell’s Ophthalmology service at 617-541-5095 to make an appointment.

-- Visit the Angell ophthalmologist at the appointed time.
+Visit the Angell ophthalmologist at the appointed time.
 During the examination an eye health screening will be conducted on each animal.
 While the examinations will confirm that most animals are healthy, for those in need of additional services Drs.
 Coster or Biros can discuss the condition and treatment options.